 Teramind offers built-in reports and deep-dive capability to let you get a complete picture of the productivity or security threats to your business.
 (Source: Teramind)

-- Monitor online activity: Teramind offers the most in-depth monitoring of online activity, covering multiple search engines and social websites, email, and IM activity for 11 of the most common chat programs.
+- Monitor online activity: Teramind offers the most in-depth monitoring of online activity, covering multiple search engines and social websites, email, and instant message (IM) activity for 11 of the most common chat programs.
 You can prevent inappropriate language and watch for security violations but also set it to not monitor personal messages.
 Finally, you can monitor video conferencing and VoIP calls on different platforms.

 - Alerts: Get immediate alerts for unproductive behavior or online activity violating your internet policies.
-Most of the products on our list have alerts, but Teramind goes further with automated actions you set that can warn, block, or lock out a user if they violate the rules.
+Most of the employee tracker software on our list have alerts, but Teramind goes further with automated actions you set that can warn, block, or lock out a user if they violate the rules.

 - Insider threat: If you only need productivity monitoring, then look at ActivTrak or Hubstaff.
 However, for threat protection, Teramind is among the best.
 Use it to block or redirect websites, prevent the installation of unauthorized applications (like a virus), and block file downloads, sensitive emails, unauthorized transfers, copy-and-paste, and the sharing of other sensitive content.
 You can also use it for legal or forensic evidence.
 It does not let you lock out a computer completely—look at Veriato, InterGuard, or Kickidler for that.